Friday, July 08, 2022

 Fifty Cents

 My mother's younger brother, Clinton, visited us often when we lived on the farm in Gibsonville, and that is why he claims more than a page in my scrapbook of childhood memories.
-Another reason is that sometimes before he left to go home, he gave me 50 cents.
+Another reason is that sometimes before he left to go home, he gave me a shiny fifty-cent piece.

 A framed picture of him used to hang on our living room wall, right next to one of Jesus, and if that is not a place of honor, I don't know what is.
 A friend of our family once stood gazing at Uncle Clinton's 8x10 and said he looked like a movie star.